So you’ve brought your teen to Northern Virginia. Now what?

 Do you have a teen that thrives in creative environments?
 The Workhouse Arts Center is for them!
 This artist colony leads you through dozens of studios.
 See the artists in action as they work in metal, glass, and canvas.
 Buy their works in the gift shop.
 And, bonus, the property used to be a prison so there is a museum on-site that talks about the interesting inmates (remember G. Gordon Liddy of Watergate fame?) and the prison’s role in bringing about a woman’s right to vote!
 Artsy teens may also enjoy a tour of public art in Reston.
 Or an afternoon spent making candles.
 Or how about a summer concert at the country’s only National Park for the Performing Arts, Wolf Trap?

 It’s a fact that you could plan the best vacation ever, but your teen will appreciate the selfies they take the most.
-Of course, they simply MUST get a pic with the LOVE statue at the Workhouse Arts Center (there’s also one in Reston and Vienna).
+Of course, they simply MUST get a pic with the LOVE statue at the Workhouse Arts Center (there’s also one in Tysons, in Reston and in Vienna with more coming soon!).
 But taking one with a baby pig at Mount Vernon or with an astronaut at the Udvar-Hazy Center could also be cool.
 There are also random places around the county that lend themselves to snaps.
 But the GOAT of all selfie fun will be found at Selfie WRLD.
-This is the world’s #1 trending “selfie museum” and it has themed backdrops and rooms made for Instagram, Tiktok, and infinite likes.
+This is the world’s #1 trending “selfie museum” with themed backdrops and rooms made for Instagram, Tiktok, and infinite likes.

 Image courtesy Hashtag Gaming Arena/Facebook